jeremenichelli/jeremenichelli.github.io/_posts/2015-07-07-building-blog-jekyll-creating-layouts.md

 The most common parts are the head tag, the header and the footer of your site, but this depends on the design you're trying to achieve.
 You can have a side column, a **recent posts** section you can attach to every article or a badge with your information for example.

-> includes make maintainance much easier, something similar to what you have in php based generators
+> includes make maintainance much easier, something similar to what you have in php based&nbsp;generators

 Doing this will make maintainance much easier, something similar to what you have in php based generators like Wordpress.
 This time, they are just **.html** files and the only thing you're required to do is to include this parts inside the **_includes** folder and nothing more.